luccaugusto/anote/README.md

 + save the date a note was added and increase its priority automattically as time passes.

 ### CLI
++ scroll commands on footer if they dont fit
 + Possibility to swap main window with side window and show tags panels side by side on the big window
 + noninteractive remove function
 + add function without the -a flag